sanjana-mishra/crochet-companion/README.md

 ## Detectron2 with Mask-RCNN usage:
 - Open the associated notebook
 - Download data_coco.zip (this contains the annotated dataset in COCO format)
-- Create a dir called "data" within the main content dir in colab. (quick hack: create a folder in sample_data, drag-drop to main section and proceed)
+- Create a dir called "data" within the main content dir in colab. (quick hack: create a folder in "sample_data", drag-drop to main section and proceed)
 - Extract and create the following folder structure in the notebook (Only populate "test", "train" and "val" sub-dirs inside the "data" dir.
 Add an empty "models" dir containing "detectron2_models" sub-dir)
 - ![Detectron2 File Structure](/detectron2_file_struct.png)
 - Run cells (additional comments in notebook)